Support Social and Emotional Development - Through Play!

 - Stress as a Factor in Social and Emotional Development

-- Cooperation - Social and Emotional Development: Ages 3-5
+- Self Control - Social and Emotional Development: Ages 3-5

 In our fast-paced society, playtime can seem like a thing of the past – even a waste of time.
 Days are often hectic, and it's all too easy to push back children's requests for to play with them until "later."
 But, especially for parents with preschool-aged children, time spent playing with them can be one of the best investments made in their educational future.